autonity/docs.autonity.org/content/docs/reference/api/asm/stabilization/_index.md

 - no debt position: there is a debt; the CDP `principal` is `> 0`.
 - invalid debt position: the debt after payment must satisfy the minimum debt requirement.
 The payment amount is `<` the `debt` and the `debt` after the payment amount satisfies the minimum debt requirement.

-The payment first covers the outstanding interest debt before the principal debt.
-If there is a surplus after repayment, then the surplus is returned to the CDP Owner.
+The payment is allocated to first cover outstanding interest debt on the CDP, and then repay CDP principal debt.
+If there is a surplus after principal repayment, then the surplus is returned to the CDP Owner.

 #### Parameters